Exerqtor/Voron/Mods/pepe_pack_v2/README.md

 ![](./pics/5.png)
 ![](./pics/6.png)
 ![](./pics/7.png)

+###### Bom:
+- 15x M3x8mm BHCS - if you choose to use all the mounting points!
+- 15x M3x5x4mm Heat sets - if you choose to use all the mounting points!
+- 8x 6x3mm Magnets - to hold the basket

+###### Printing:
+- Default voron settings, correct orientation, no supports needed!

 ###### To-do List
 - Nothing more to do here, finish up "fume pack" and get it released next.